Internet in Pakistan: Anti-competitive practices

 PTCL has a history of engaging in anti-competitive practices since the early 2000s, it has been taken to court several times over predatory pricing and collusion to maintain its monopoly and force competitors out of the broadband market.
 In 2013, LINKdotNET, a subsidiary of Mobilink (now Jazz) was forced to shut down citing 'market conditions' and transfer all its residential DSL users to PTCL DSL.

 Inadequate infrastructure and Tier-1 operators abusing their dominant position are the two primary factors adversely impacting internet speeds, encompassing technology, available backhaul, and international internet bandwidth.
 This is the primary reason why Pakistan's internet speeds lag behind those of neighbouring countries and even some less developed nations worldwide.
 With PTCL and TWA sharing a duopoly of internet backhaul by operating majority of the submarine communications cables coming in to the country, both networks engage in anti-competitive behaviour with price gouging and illegal blocking of Tier-2 ISPs that purchase bandwidth through resellers.

 Mobile Broadband

 In areas where fixed line broadband is not available due to poor infrastructure, LTE based mobile broadband is used.
 Mobile broadband crossed 100 million subscribers in April 2021.

 Starting in 2019, three of the four local mobile networks began rolling out LTE-A and other technological advancements such as 256-QAM and 4x4 MIMO to cell sites across the country, as part of their efforts to improve the user experience for mobile broadband subscribers.

 On 22 August 2019, Pakistan became the first South Asian country to test 5G services.
 The successful tests were conducted by Pakistani telecom operator Zong.

+On 19 March 2026, 5G was officially launched in Pakistan, with Zong and Jazz being the first telecom companies to launch it in multiple cities throughout Pakistan.